NoSubstitute/userDelegationWebApp/README.md

 # userDelegationWebApp
-Manage Gmail Delegates in a web app - Add, Delete &amp; List delegates
+Manage Gmail Delegates in a web app - List, Add &amp; Remove delegates

 [Copy this template](https://script.google.com/d/1VKtyhJyTBGaDZ3SAovVIUiVIM4c8SGZFlLQLDLI65gQdqQjd5frMMjem/edit) to get a copy of the Google Apps Script.

+Or create your own script and copy-paste all the code into the necessary files.

-Use the _userDelegation web app_ to list, add and delete delegates.
+## Use the _userDelegation web app_ to list, add and remove delegates.

 Add inbox account to _list_ delegates.<br>
-Add a user in the right input field to which you wish to _Add_ or _Delete_ access to the inbox.<br>
+Add a user in the right input field to which you wish to _Add_ or _Remove_ access to the inbox.<br>
 Then press the relevant action button.

 The result of each action will be shown on the bottom half of the page.<br>